FusionAuth/fusionauth-site/site/_posts/2022-09-09-what-is-webauthn-why-do-you-care.md

 WebAuthn is a way for users to authenticate to applications running in the browser.
 Just like a username and password, WebAuthn provides credentials, but it identifies people with a different method.
 WebAuthn requires a special piece of hardware or software called an "authenticator".

 WebAuthn removes the need for an application or user store to save off private, valuable data such as a hashed password.
 Instead, the application stores a public key.
-The corresponding private key is held securely, and in a distributed fashion, by each user's authenticator.
+The corresponding private key is held securely by each user's authenticator.

 The type of asymmetric keys that an authenticator supports, how the public key is distributed to the webapp, and how the keypair is used to authenticate a user are all specified by WebAuthn and related standards.

 ## Why consider WebAuthn?

 Let's walk through a scenario to illustrate the value of WebAuthn.
 Say you run a website that sells clownwear (it's the next iteration of athleisure, except instead of wicking fabric, there are clown noses and big wigs).
 You've titled this business "Cosmo's Clown Store".
-You want customers and potential customers to log in to favorite items and place orders.
+You want customers and potential customers to log in, in order to undertake typical shopping tasks, such as favoriting items and placing orders.

 This website is aimed at normal folks since there is not a whole lot of crossover between the geek and clownwear market, so you want to make login easy.